Cookie Consent by Privacy Policies website

 What can you do?

 Before reporting a noise nuisance please consider the advisory notes below on how your complaint will be investigated.
-If you wish to make a complaint call 01325 405111 (for complaints about council properties telephone 01325 405333) or complete the e-forms below, alternatively you can email [email protected]
+If you wish to make a complaint please complete the eforms below or call 01325 405111.
+Alternatively you can email [email protected]

 Report barking dogs